 A reader asked about applying for a mortgage when she is in a Debt Management Plan (DMP):

-My parents will give us a generous deposit next year, but they don’t know about my debts so I can’t use their money to end the DMP.
-Will I be able to get a mortgage?
+My parents will give us a 20% deposit in 2021, but they don’t know about my debts so I can’t use their money to end the DMP.
+Will I be able to get a mortgage?”